pwrtelegram/pwrtelegram/README.md

 * webhook requests can be recieved even on insecure http servers.
 * Resolving of usernames not only with channels and groups but also with normal users and bots.
 * Added getMessage function!
+* The sendChatAction function now has a duration parameter!
+* Profile pictures of channels and chats can now be fetched!
 * [It is open source](https://github.com/pwrtelegram)!
 * [It can be installed on your own server](https://github.com/pwrtelegram/pwrtelegram-backend)!
 * [You tell me!](https://telegram.me/pwrtelegramgroup)